DaleFielding/b-boulder/README.md

 #### Unexpected Results

+Company slogan text alignment:
 * Expected:
-    * Company slogan text expected to remain centred within the banner on all devices.
+    * To remain centred within the banner on all devices.
 * Testing:
     * Initially tested using various different preset/manual resolutions in Google Developer tools.
     * Later tested on a couple of mobile devices.
 * Result:
     * In landscape and mobile dimensions, I noticed the company slogan text within the banner does not align with the centre of the banner as intended:
-    * The banner had narrowed due to being stretching by the narrow height
+    * The banner had narrowed due to being stretched by the narrow height.
     * The text had shifted above and outside of the banner.
-    * In portrait on mobile devices
+    * In portrait on mobile devices.
 * Fix:
     * I added a media query for orientation landscape.
 Made the height auto, the width 100%, aligned text to center, padding to 0, and reduced the font size to fit better within the banner.
     The text is now aligned much better within the banner.

+Background Images:
+* Expected:
+    * To appear on all browsers/devices.
+* Testing:
+    * With Google Developer tools, browsers and devices that are listed above.
+* Result:
+    * Appeared on all aside from Microsoft Edge.
+* Fix:
+    * I carried out some research online and was surpised to learn that avif files are not supported by Microsoft Edge.
+    * Research also indicated that webp files are much better supported.
+    * I converted the avif files into webp and updated the paths in my code.
+    * Retested each page with the testing methods mentioned above.

 ### Bugs
 * Company Slogan Text within the banner.